TinasheMK/ukzchema/README.md

 ## Update Details
-make memberid mandatory in invoice
+restore events notifications
+members without user accounts

+## Deposits and payments combined plus invoices
+## Ymail emails
+## Orbituary for nominee to move nominee to deceased

+## Subtract amount from everyones balance on orbituarry creation
 ## Orbituary create invoices and paypal fee
-## Subtract amount from everyones balance on orbituarry creation
 ## Member view invoices
 ## Invoice on notification optional
 ## Orbituary add to wallet when paid
 ## Edit dashboard
 ## Hide payments tab make it invopices

-## Orbituary for nominee to move nominee to deceased
-## Ymail emails
-## Deposits and payments combined plus invoices
+Obituary Created for $6

+User with $10
+Subtract 6 from balance.
+New balance $4
+Mark obituarry as paid
+Send obituary notifications
+Send payment notification

+User with $3
+Subtract 6 from balance
+New balance -$3
+Mark obituary as unpaid
+Send obiturary notification
+Obituary displayed on home

+When user deposits $3
+Balance equal or above $0
+Mark obituary as paid
+Send payment notification with invoice

+When deposit happens...
+Check for unpaid invoices and obituaries
+Mark paid and send notifications

+CM0000000220
+CM0000000348
+CM000558
+CM000679
+CM000681
+CM001145
+CM001418
+CM001553
+CM001568
+CM001953
+Members